slatedb/slatedb/docs/0001-manifest.md

 These fields act as follows:

 * `memtable`: The currently active mutable MemTable. `put()` calls insert key-value pairs into this field.
-* `imm_memtables`: An ordered list of MemTables that in the process of being written to objet storage.
+* `imm_memtables`: An ordered list of MemTables that in the process of being written to object storage.
 * `l0`: An ordered list of level-0 [sorted string tables](https://www.scylladb.com/glossary/sstable/) (SSTs).
 These SSTs are not range partitioned; they each contain a full range of key-value pairs.
 * `next_sst_id`: The SST ID to use when SlateDB decides to freeze `memtable`, move it to `imm_memtables`, and flush it to object storage.
-This will be come the MemTable's ID on object storage.
+This will become the MemTable's ID on object storage.

 SlateDB doesn't have compaction implemented at the moment.
-As such, we don't have an level-1+ SSTs in the database state.
+We don't have level-1+ SSTs in the database state.

 ### Writes